olaolaoo/Data-Engineer-Zoomcamp/notes/01_Introduction.md

 >You can remove the network later with the command `docker network rm pg-network` .
 You can look at the existing networks with `docker network ls` .

-We will now re-run our Postgres container with the added network name and the container network name, so that the pgAdmin container can find it (we'll use `pg-database` for the container name):
+==先在Docker桌面端关闭2.3中运行的容器。==We will now re-run our Postgres container with the added network name and the container network name, so that the pgAdmin container can find it (we'll use `pg-database-network` for the container name):

 ```bash
 docker run -it \